- 1 Introduction

 Saline nasal medications

-There are a lot of over the counter saline (aka: salt) containing products over the counter.
+There are many over-the-counter saline (aka: salt) containing products over the counter.
 Some patients even make them at home themselves.
 (I’ve yet to obtain the formula from them).

 They come in the following forms:

 They tend to come in big empty bottles and sachets of medications.
-The patient will put distilled or boiled water into them and then put the sachets inside.
-Then half a bottle is used on one nose.
-This is especially effective to clear the sinusitis infections: where the phelgm is thick yellow and green.
+The patient will put distilled or boiled water into them and then pour the sachets inside.
+Then, half a bottle is used on one nostril.
+This is especially effective to clear the sinusitis infections, where the phlegm is thick and yellow/green.
 Children usually will find it hard to use these.

 Nasal Saline Sprays

-There are a few brands out in the market, most of them will not work for adults with real sinusitis, try the nasal douche (above) instead.
-For children however, these works pretty well.
-They are safe for long term use and more tolerable for children.
-Do take note that some brands are more tolerable than others for children, try to look for those brands which has a less “strong” spray.
+There are a few brands out in the market.
+However, most of them will not work for adults with real sinusitis.
+Instead, try the nasal douche (above).
+For children however, these work quite well.
+They are safe for long-term use and are more tolerable for children.
+Do take note that some brands can be tolerated by children more so than other brands.
+Try to look for brands which have a less “strong” spray.

-I put this one here as I’ve seen it being use on my children patients in Punggol quite frequently.
-I would say they work pretty well for those really small kids, but will be really hard to use on older kids.
-I mean which 1 year old would sit still there and let you try to suck their nose?
+I put this one here as I’ve seen it being used on my child patients in Punggol quite frequently.
+I would say they work pretty well for the really small kids, but will be difficult to use on older kids.
+I mean, which one-year-old would sit still and let you try to suck their nose?

-This is a relatively new drug that is introduced in the last 15 years.
-It is as effective as antihistamine but less effective than steroids.
+This is a relatively new drug that was introduced in the last 15 years.
+It is as effective as antihistamines but less effective than steroids.
 It is used in both asthma and allergic rhinitis to improve nasal and bronchial symptoms.
-This drug is safe and well tolerated, especially in children.
-Some minor side effects are sleep issues, hyperactivity and rarely overdose (it tastes nice!).
+This drug is safe and well-tolerated, especially in children.
+Some minor side effects are sleep issues, hyperactivity and rarely, overdose (it tastes nice!).

 Example: Singulair, Montelukast